 - Substitute leftover baked ham to make ham and dumplings.

 - Any cuts of chicken will work in this recipe.
 A mix of boneless, skinless thighs and breasts is very nice.

-- Traditional southern chicken and dumplings does not contain any vegetables at all, but you may add a cup of frozen mixed vegetables if you insist.
+- Traditional southern chicken and dumplings do not contain any vegetables at all, but you may add a cup of frozen mixed vegetables if you insist.

 - Add one-half cup of cream or half and half for a very rich finish to your recipe.

 - I rarely find that I need to thicken this recipe (all that flour from the dumplings thickens things up pretty nicely).
 However, if you feel yours is a bit on the thin side, you can thicken it by taking out about a ½ cup of the liquid and whisking it together with two teaspoons of cornstarch.
 Slowly stir the mixture back into the cooker.